 Brad has been in the wine business since late 1998 after graduating from UC San Diego with a degree in business.
 He started his wine career at St. Helena Wine Center in the Napa Valley.
 After many exciting positions in wine sales, Brad started as the California Sales Director at Ehlers Estate in 2009.
 He manages all aspects of wholesale sales in California including selling wine to restaurants, small retailers, and private clubs.
 When not at Ehlers Estate or on the road, Brad is busy with his two young sons or drinking something interesting.

 Elizabeth comes to Ehlers Estate from a previous career as a French and Spanish professor in Virginia.
 In 2013, her part-time role as executive assistant to a wine broker and importer became her stepping stone into the wine business.
-She moved to the Napa Valley in January 2014 to begin her new full-time career, landing at Ehlers Estate in September 2015 as our wine club manager.
+She moved to the Napa Valley in January 2014 to begin her new full-time career, landing at Ehlers Estate in September 2015 as our wine club membership manager.
 Elizabeth holds a doctoral degree in community college education from George Mason University as well as Wine & Spirit Education Trust’s advanced wine certification.
 In her spare time, she writes about wine and wine tourism for various online media outlets, usually while sipping wine with her cat, Einstein, by her side.

 Maria has worked in hospitality ever since she can remember, beginning as a front desk clerk in the hotel business.
 Her passions include people, wine, opening wineries, building teams, creating events, and making guests happy.
 A lifelong learner, her motto is to not let anything become stale whether it be in her family or professional life.
 Because she loves what she does, Ehlers Estate has been her home for the last six years and she intends to retire here.
 When not at the winery, Maria enjoys new adventures and spending time with her family.